 You should seek emergency help as soon as you suspect acute UAO.
 While symptoms may vary, some are common no matter what caused your obstruction.

 Some of the most common symptoms of an obstruction, from least to most severe, are:

 - wheezing and other unusual breath sounds

-If you know that you’re at risk for anaphylaxis, your doctor may have already given you an autoinjector.
-An autoinjector is a syringe that carries a premeasured dose of epinephrine, or adrenaline, in it.
-Epinephrine can effectively stop your anaphylaxis and it may save your life.
+If you know that you’re at risk for anaphylaxis, your doctor may have already given you an auto-injector.
+An auto-injector is a syringe that carries a premeasured dose of epinephrine, or adrenaline, in it.
+Epinephrine can effectively stop your anaphylaxis, possibly saving your life.

-To treat epiglottitis your doctor will first want to make sure that you’re able to breathe.
+To treat epiglottitis, your doctor will first want to make sure that you’re able to breathe.
 This is usually done by administering oxygen using a mask or breathing tube.
 If you have epiglottitis as a result of an infection, antibiotics will be prescribed.